andreibosco/cv/README.md

 ### Refereed Abstracts and Posters

+Z. Hosseini, **A. Torres**, D. Smeeton, B. Gamble, B. Kapralos, and A. Dubrowski, "Virtual Simulation is More Effective than Didactic Lectures in Preparing Medical Laboratory Students for Simulation-Based Microtomy Training: Pilot Randomized Control Trial," _2024 SIM Expo_, Banff, Alberta, Canada, Nov 25-26, 2024. [to be presented]

 W. Sun, J. Calver, **A. Torres**, L. Martignetti, M. Lemonde and A. Dubrowski, "Using Micro-credential to Educate Long-Term Care Staff to Provide Palliative Care for People with Dementia: A Gamified Educational Network (GEN)," _2024 IEEE 8th International Conference on Serious Games and Applications for Health (SeGAH)_, Funchal, Portugal, Aug 7-9, 2024. [to be presented]

 S. Abdo, S. Siraj, B. Barth, P. Calverley, K. Clarke, K. Gamble, B. Kapralos, B. Kohain, M. Short, **A. Torres**, B. Gamble, and A. Dubrowski, "Developing Virtual Interprofessional Education Micro-Credential Modules for Medical Laboratory Learners using Elaboration Theory," _2023 SIM Expo_, Ottawa, Ontario, Canada, Dec 11-12, 2023.